mattmakai/fullstackpython.com/content/pages/meta/05-page-statuses.markdown

 # Page Statuses
-There are 204 pages on Full Stack Python, not including blog posts, the table of contents, and the meta pages (like this one).
+There are 210 pages on Full Stack Python, not including blog posts.
 Many pages are a work-in-progress.
 This page aggregates the status of each page on the site.

 Each page can be in one of four levels of maturity: